 The Sensitive One is a braided memoir that alternates between my childhood, as a sensitive child and then teenager who shouldered the burden of caring for my younger siblings as my dad's alcoholism tore at the threads of our home life, and an adult who for a decade-plus has been living a trauma-free life with a caring husband and rewarding career in nursing . . . only to be diagnosed with breast cancer.

-The Sensitive One is a story that asks: Did the stress in my childhood (ACE's adverse childhood experiences) contribute to my breast cancer diagnosis?
-Did it contribute to my panic attacks, anxiety, and eventually depression diagnosis?
-And it has all about my breast cancer journey, too.
+The Sensitive One is a story that asks: Did the stress in my childhood (ACE's, adverse childhood experiences) contribute to my breast cancer diagnosis?
+Did it contribute to my panic attacks, anxiety, and eventual depression diagnosis?

 FORWORD INDIE Gold Winner in Autobiography and Memoir, 2021